-SFBC&TS Student Life personnel assist with the transition to college life by helping students gain the most from their college experience.
-Detailed information is available about the various programs from the Student Life Office or by consulting the SFBC&TS Student Manual.
+SFBC Student Life personnel assist with the transition to college life by helping students gain the most from their college experience.
+Detailed information is available about the various programs from the Student Life Office or by consulting the SFBC Student Manual.
 A brief summary of some of the activities, services, and requirements students may expect are described below.

 Prayer Needs & Faith